PM To Reveal Cabinet Shuffle Involving At Least 6 Ministers

 Trudeau Cabinet Shuffle To Involve At Least 6 Ministers

-OTTAWA — Prime Minister Justin Trudeau is expected to give his year-old cabinet a facelift on Tuesday.
+OTTAWA — Prime Minister Justin Trudeau is expected to give his year-old cabinet a facelift on Tuesday, shifting some weak ministers and promoting strong performers as his government braces for Donald Trump's imminent ascension to the U.S. presidency.

 Sources tell The Canadian Press that the shuffle will involve at least six people.

-Those expected to be moved include International Trade Minister Chrystia Freeland, who is considered likely to replace Stephane Dion at Foreign Affairs.
+Those expected to be moved include International Trade Minister Chrystia Freeland, who is believed likely to replace Stephane Dion at Foreign Affairs.

 JPrime Minister Justin Trudeau speaks with Foreign Affairs Minister Stephaen Dion at the NATO summit in Warsaw on July 8, 2016.
 (Photo: Adrian Wyld/CP)

+Prime Minister Justin Trudeau applauds International Trade Minister Chrystia Freeland in Toronto on Jan.
+13, 2016.
+(Photo: Chris Young/CP)

+News of the shuffle leaked out Monday, just as the Prime Minister's Office confirmed that Trudeau's two top aides, Katie Telford and Gerald Butts, have been meeting with some of Trump's senior advisers, building bridges to the incoming administration.

-Also believed in the mix are Status of Women Minister Patty Hajdu, seen as a strong performer, and Democratic Institutions Minister Maryam Monsef — widely criticized for her handling of Trudeau's promise to reform Canada's voting system.
+Also believed to be in the shuffle mix are Status of Women Minister Patty Hajdu, seen as a strong performer, and Democratic Institutions Minister Maryam Monsef — widely criticized for her handling of Trudeau's promise to reform Canada's voting system.

 Employment Minister MaryAnn Mihychuk is also expected to be moved.

-Sources, speaking anonymously because they are not authorized to disclose details publicly, expect at least one new face in cabinet: Francois-Philippe Champagne, currently parliamentary secretary to Finance Minister Bill Morneau.
+Sources, speaking on condition of anonymity because they were not authorized to disclose details publicly, expect at least one new face in cabinet: Francois-Philippe Champagne, parliamentary secretary to Finance Minister Bill Morneau.

+In his first cabinet of 30 ministers, Trudeau famously appointed an equal number of men and women "because it's 2015."
+That parity was upset last fall when Hunter Tootoo resigned from cabinet and the Liberal caucus to seek treatment for alcohol addiction following what he later admitted was an inappropriate relationship with a female staffer.

+The addition of Champagne would restore the gender balance, assuming Dion remains in cabinet in some capacity.